apache/beam/playground/terraform/README.md

 ./gradlew playground:terraform:InitInfrastructure -Pproject_environment="`env`" (env - folder name which you created for configuration files)
 ```
 # Backend deployment:
-Once script was executed sucessfully, you will need to authenticate on Docker and Google Kubernetes Engine
+Once the script was executed successfully, you will need to authenticate on Docker and Google Kubernetes Engine
-Following command will authenticate us in Docker registry
+The following command will authorize us in the Docker registry
 ```
  cat `your service account json key locaton` | docker login -u _json_key --password-stdin https://`chosen_region`-docker.pkg.dev
 ```
-* Following command will authenticate us in GKE
+* The following command will authenticate us in GKE
 ```
 gcloud container clusters get-credentials --region `chosen_pg_location` `gke_name` --project `project_id`
 ```
-* We need to create database indexes for BEAM playground examples by following command:
+* We need to create database indexes for BEAM playground examples by the following command:
 ```
 gcloud app deploy playground/index.yaml --project=`project_id`
 ```
-That's all, configuration of environment has been completed. for deploying backend part to Google cloud kubernetes engine, please execute following command (Ensure you are in the "beam" folder):
+That's all, the configuration of the environment has been completed.
+For deploying the backend part to the Google cloud Kubernetes engine, please execute the following command (Ensure you are in the "beam" folder):
 ```
-./gradlew playground:terraform:gkebackend -Pproject_environment="${env}" -Pdocker-tag="`tag`" (env - folder name which you created for configuration files, tag - image tag for backend)
+./gradlew playground:terraform:gkebackend -Pproject_environment="`env`" -Pdocker-tag="`tag`" (env - folder name which you created for configuration files, tag - image tag for backend)
 ```
-During script execution google managed certificate will be created.
-Provisioning process could take up to 20 minutes
+During script execution, a google managed certificate will be created.
+The provisioning process could take up to 20 minutes

+# Frontend deployment:
 * To deploy the frontend, use the following command (Ensure you are in the "beam" folder):
 ```
-./gradlew playground:terraform:deployFrontend -Pdocker-tag="${env}" -Pproject_id=`project_id` -Pproject_environment='${env}'
+./gradlew playground:terraform:deployFrontend -Pdocker-tag="`env`" -Pproject_id=`project_id` -Pproject_environment='`tag`'
 ```